Graffioh/graffioh/mds/aboutme.md

 I'm berto, 23 years old from Italy, I like computers and AI.

-I'll be sharing my journey, my personal thoughts and technical stuffs.
+I'll be sharing my journey, my personal thoughts and technical stuff.

 ![griffith-castle](../griffith-castle.png)